genghis-tuan/terraform-detect-aws-lambda-code-drift/README.md

 3. Click the `Deploy` button or `Shift+Cmd+U` to deploy the code.
 4. Run `terraform apply` to see which lambda detects the code change.
 5. Actually apply the Terraform by typing `yes`.
-6. Refresh the browser and check the `lambda.py of` each lambda.
+6. Refresh the browser and check the `lambda.py` of each lambda.
 **NOTE** that only the `code_sha256_trigger-test` lambda matches the source code in the local `lambda.py`.
 The `source_code_hash-trigger-test` lambda will still have the changes you made manually.

 ## Reason
-In the AWS provider 6.27.0, the `code_sha256` was moved from being just an `Attribute Reference` to an `Argument Reference`.
+In the AWS provider version 6.27.0, the `code_sha256` was moved from being just an `Attribute Reference` to an `Argument Reference`.
-This means it can be used aS input to the `aws_lambda_function` instead of being a readonly output.
+This means it can be used as input to the `aws_lambda_function` instead of being a readonly output.
 The `code_sha246` reads the actual sha256 hash of the code in the deployed lambda function using an AWS API.
 Terraform then compares that value with the sha256 hash of the `lambda_function.zip` and determines if a redeployment is needed.